PhasorPy#

 PhasorPy is an open-source Python library for the analysis of luminescence lifetime and hyperspectral images using the phasor approach.

-The phasor approach transforms time-resolved and spectral signals into phasor coordinates derived from normalized Fourier coefficients for intuitive visualization and analysis.
+The phasor approach represents time-resolved and spectral signals as phasor coordinates (normalized Fourier coefficients at harmonic frequencies) for intuitive visualization and analysis.

-PhasorPy enables reproducible phasor-based fluorescence lifetime imaging (FLIM) and hyperspectral imaging (HSI) workflows in the scientific Python ecosystem, providing tools to read microscopy data in many file formats and to calculate, calibrate, filter, visualize, and interconvert phasor coordinates, lifetimes, and signals.
-Phasor coordinates can be exported to standard formats and analyzed through cursor-based region-of-interest selection, cluster detection, multi-component unmixing, and FRET efficiency estimation.
+PhasorPy enables reproducible phasor-based fluorescence lifetime imaging (FLIM) and hyperspectral imaging (HSI) workflows in scientific Python.
+It provides tools to read microscopy data in many file formats and to calculate, calibrate, filter, visualize, and interconvert phasor coordinates, lifetimes, and signals.
+Phasor coordinates can be exported to standard formats and analyzed through cursor-based region-of-interest selection, cluster detection, multi-component unmixing, FRET efficiency and concentration estimation.

 Introduction to PhasorPy